emmanuel-chalacas/expo-supabase-starter/docs/product/projects-feature-ui-ux.md

   - phone (optional; phone keypad)
   - email (optional; email keyboard)
 - UX:
-  - Save commits and returns to Contacts list with new contact at top and subtle highlight.
+  - Save commits and returns to Contacts list with new contact at top and subtle highlight; emit haptic notificationSuccess on success and notificationError on failure.

 Upload Attachment
 - Entry points: